yiisoft/config/README.md

 $web = $config->get('web');
 ```

-### `over-vendor-layer`
+### `vendor-override-layer`

-The `over-vendor-layer` option adds a sublayer to the vendor, which allocates packages that will override
+The `vendor-override-layer` option adds a sublayer to the vendor, which allocates packages that will override
 the vendor's default configurations.
 This sublayer is located between the vendor and application layers.

 This can be useful if you need to redefine default configurations even before the application layer.
 To do this,
-you need to have to create your own package and store configurations in it that override the default ones:
+you need to create your own package with configurations meant to override the default ones:

 ```json
 "name": "vendor-name/package-name",